 This delicious recipe is another gem from the Plant-Based on a Budget cookbook by our dear friend Toni Okamoto, and it doesn’t disappoint!
 It’s fresh, savory and tart.
 The perfect topping or dip for any of our favorite vegan dishes!
 Are you ready to learn the ropes?
 Let’s get right to it!Print

 This is another summertime staple for me.
-I love it as a snack with chips, but you can also add this to your meals: it goes perfectly with Chilaquiles or Totchos.
+I love this Tomatillo Salsa as a snack with chips, but you can also add this to your meals: it goes perfectly with Chilaquiles or Totchos.

 - 8 small tomatillos (about 1 pound)